What to do if Printer photos have lines [EXPERT TIPS]

 estimated ink levels

-See if there is enough ink in the cartridges as low ink levels are often a sure shot reason for vertical lines to appear in a print.
-If the ink levels are low, you can still print a page or two by gently shaking the cartridge even though the best thing to do here will be to replace the same altogether.
+If the ink levels are low, you can still print a page or two by gently shaking the cartridge, even though the best thing to do here will be to replace the same altogether.

 3. Clean printer nozzles

-That again can be accessed in the maintenance section and requires printing a page for the cleaning to be done.
-Sometimes, you might be required to perform the cleaning act multiple times until you get prints of acceptable quality.
+That, again, can be accessed in the maintenance section and requires printing a page for the cleaning to be done.
+Sometimes, you might be required to perform the cleaning act multiple times until you get rid of lines when printing pictures.

 4. Printer resolution

-So, this should make for a comprehensive tutorial on how to deal with lines appearing in printed pictures.
-However, if the lines still appear, get in touch with the support service and have your printer checked.
+So, this should make for a comprehensive tutorial on how to get rid of lines appearing in printed pictures.
+However, if the lines still appear, contact the support service and have your printer checked.